sylhare/sylhare.github.io/_posts/2020-02-07-Get-started-with-Kafka.md

 The offset is a simple integer number that is used by Kafka to maintain the current position of a consumer.
 The `auto-offset-reset` can be set to:
- - `earliest` Go through all of the record since it lost the offset
+ - `earliest` Go through all the record since it lost the offset
  - `latest` Go from the latest record when the offset is lost

 ## Interact with Kafka